NoMoreUsernames999/The-Atlas-Project-Modpack/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 This is the bug report template, use it only to submit bugs.
 If this is a feature suggestion, go back and use the "enhancement" template.
+When providing logs, you must close the game after the bug happens (if it didn't already crash) and move the latest.log file to your desktop.
+If you start the game up again, the latest.log will be replaced by a new one containing none of the relevant information!

 **The title of this submission must be a brief description of the bug to make it easier to find.***